NordicSemiconductor/asset-tracker-cloud-azure-js/adr/007-one-event-hub-for-everything.md

 # ADR 007: One Event Hub for all device messages

-Ideally we want to invoke functions that handle A-GPS and P-GPS requests from devices only for these specific messages.
+Ideally we want to invoke functions that handle A-GNSS and P-GPS requests from devices only for these specific messages.

 Azure IoT Hub supports [filters for routing messages][1], however [property bags][2] are not supported in these filters.
-Therefore filtering of A-GPS and P-GPS messages has to be done in the Azure function, with the downside of it being called for all device messages.
+Therefore filtering of A-GNSS and P-GPS messages has to be done in the Azure function, with the downside of it being called for all device messages.